-- 2.5.3 After deliberations on the issue, it is recommended that the CDS can be written only on obligations of rated entities, but no minimum rating needs to be specified.
-This will enable better price discovery and more transparency.
-Moreover, for the purpose of market transparency as well as to ensure that all the deliverable bonds for a specific obligor are pari passu in terms of their seniority, a readily observable credit metric, viz., rating should be utilized.
-Hence, to begin with, bonds of reference entities which have a current rating, maintained by the rating agency and published in the monthly bulletin of rating agency will only be eligible as underlying of a CDS contract.
-However, with a view to provide a fillip to infrastructure financing, it is proposed that CDS may also be written on corporate bonds issued by unrated Special Purpose Vehicle (SPV), provided they are set up by rated infrastructure companies. - 2.6 Nature of the underlying obligation - Credit default swaps can have a number of underlying reference obligations like loans, bonds, asset-backed securities, equity securities, mortgage backed securities, etc. and must be specified in advance.
+2.6 Nature of the underlying obligation

+CDS can have a number of underlying reference obligations like loans, bonds, assetbacked securities, equity securities, mortgage backed securities, etc. and must be specified in advance.
 In the specific case of loans, transferability is an issue under the current legal framework.
 It has also been acknowledged that pricing and transferring of loans is a very complex process which also requires standardisation of loan documentation.
 It is also seen internationally that the volume of CDS on loans is much less than the volume of CDS on bonds.
 On the other hand, if only bonds are permitted as underlying to CDS, it may result in distortions in the pricing of loans relative to bonds (as the risk on loans cannot be transferred/hedged).
 In view of the complexity and legal risks involved in CDS on loans, the Group felt that the introduction of plain vanilla product in corporate bonds is a practical way to approach introduction of CDS in India.
 Therefore, it is proposed to introduce CDS only on corporate bonds as reference obligations in India.
+The reference obligations are required to be in demat form.
 For the purpose of transparency and wider dissemination of information, the eligible underlying of a specific obligor covered by the CDS contract should be specified a priori and reviewed periodically.
-Further, market-makers should ensure not to sell protection on reference entities/obligations on which there are regulatory restrictions on assuming exposures (in the cash market).
+Further, market-makers should ensure not to sell protection on reference entities/obligations on which there are regulatory restrictions on assuming exposures in the cash market such as, the restriction against banks holding unrated bonds, single/group exposure limits and any other restriction imposed by the regulators from time to time.